-For more than 150 years we have own and developed different companies across several industries.
+For more than 150 years we have owned and developed different companies across several industries.
 Now, we are committed to our goal of becoming the best Nordic company group for mid-sized companies.
 People, leadership, culture and values are key focus areas for Ratos.
 Everything we do is based on Ratos’s core values: Simplicity, Speed in Execution and It’s All About People.
 Our principles define our organisation and companies and serve as a guide in our day-to-day operations

-Billion SEK in sales
+Billion SEK in net sales

 Billion SEK in EBITA